mooyoul/get-orientation/README.md

 returns Orientation of given image.

-If image is non-jpeg image, or non-image, `getOrientation` will return Orientation.
+If image is non-jpeg image, or non-image, `getOrientation` will return Orientation.TOP_LEFT (Horizontal - Default value).

 ### `new EXIFOrientationParser(input: ArrayBuffer | File)` => `WritableStram`

 returns a parser stream instance that implements WritableStream interface.

+Please note that EXIFOrientationParser won't emit any `orientation` event if stream doesn't have any Orientation tags. also, Stream will be closed without any errors.

+For example, Using non-EXIF images, non-JPEG images as input won't emit a `orientation` event.

+#### Stream Events

+##### `orientation`

+emitted after parsing orientation.

 ## Types